fvigotti/docker-iptables-helper/readme.md

 ## DOCKER IPTABLES HELPER:
-this application is used as library for template files to handle iptables manipulation without having to reboot iptables have the work `DOCKER` in the name because I've used it mainly for docker, which uses iptables for his networking so I cannot flush the whole iptables at whill while doing firewalling, this application inject custom chains at the begin/end of main iptables chain and manage only those, so no firewall flush is required to update the rules (more idempotent behaviour)
+this application is used as library for template files to handle iptables manipulation without having to reboot iptables this project have the word `DOCKER` in the name because I've used it mainly for docker/kubernetes , which uses iptables for his networking so I cannot flush the whole iptables at will while doing firewalling, this application inject custom chains at the begin/end of main iptables tables/chains and manage only those, so no firewall flush is required to update the rules (idempotent behaviour)

 ## this repo is public!
  - https://gitlab.com/fravi/docker-iptables-helper